 Discovery activities – changes based on a current theme’s focus.
 Possibilities include science and nature projects, cooking projects, touch and feel, picture book creation.

 Large Motor Activity Centers, such as:

 House Corner – housekeeping toys, store, dress ups, baby dolls

 Blocks – large building blocks, vehicles, figures, animals, buildings

 Bikes- riding toys, and scooters

 There is no TV in the facility and children will not be watching TV or Movies in the classroom.
-There may be special occasions when we may view something, in those cases, parents will be notified at least a week in advance.
+There may be special occasions when we may view something, in those cases, parents will be notified in advance.

 35. POSITIVE GUIDANCE AND DISCIPLINE

 When a child repeatedly engages in the same misbehavior, consequences are in order.